javierlopezdeancos/CheatSheetGit/README.md

 This command takes a remote name and a repository URL

     $ git remote add origin https://github.com/try-git/try_git.git

+### Show

+##### Checking for changes or status

+What are the files changed in working directory?

+    $ git status

+##### History

+So we've made a few commits.
+Now let's browse them to see what we changed.

+Fortunately for us, there's git log.
+Think of Git's log as a journal that remembers all the changes we've committed so far, in the order we committed them.

+    $ git log

+History of changes for file with diffs

+	$ git log -p <file>

+##### What is diferent to the last commit?

+Take a look at what is different from our last commit by using the git diff command.
+In this case we want the diff of our most recent commit, which we can refer to using the HEAD pointer.

+    $ git diff HEAD

+##### Diference between id commits

+Complete conflicts diff between too commits with too ids

+	$ git diff <id-A> <id-B>

+##### To view a merge conflicts

+Complete conflicts diff

+	$ git diff

+Against base file

+	$ git diff --base <file>

+Against your changes

+	$ git diff --ours <file>

+Against other changes

+	$ git diff --theirs <file>

+##### Staged Differences

+If run git diff with the --staged option you can see the changes you just staged.

+    $ git diff --staged

+### Add, remove files

 ##### Adding Files with change status to Stage